raturi7/F-Teacher-s-Assignmnets/README.md

-# Fuck-Teacher-s-Assignmnets
+# F-Teacher-s-Assignmnets
 This a cult of haters.
-We hate teachers and their ASS-ignmnets.